-Tyler Truck Accident Lawyers
+Truck Accident Lawyers in Tyler

-Truck accident claims we handle
+Truck accident claims our truck accident lawyers in Tyler handle

-- Rear-end accidents: Commercial trucks, which often carry literal tons of goods, have a lot more momentum than normal cars, and therefore take much longer to stop or slow down.
+- Rear-end accidents: Commercial trucks, which often carry literal tons of goods, have a lot more momentum than normal cars and therefore take much longer to stop or slow down.
 This can often cause trucks to rear-end cars in front of them.

-- Jackknife accidents: Sometimes truck drivers can lose control of their trailer, causing the trailer to swing out at a 90-degree angle with the cab.
+- Jackknife accidents: Sometimes, truck drivers can lose control of their trailer, causing the trailer to swing out at a 90-degree angle with the cab.
 This ‘jackknife’ can be especially deadly if the trailer suddenly blocks off multiple lanes, giving cars no way out of hitting it.

 - Underride accidents: Trucks with especially tall trailers come with an additional accident risk.
 If a small car hits the back of such a truck, it can go under the back of the trailer and scrape along the underside.
 This type of accident has the potential to be especially deadly.